kyazdani42/dotfiles/README.md

-# dotfiles i use on nixos
+# wayland based dotfiles i use on nixos

 ## **install**
 ```bash